eProsima/all-docs/source/docindex.rst

 :ref:`eProsima DDS Suite <eprosima_dds_suite>` is a Docker image distributed by eProsima to provide a convenient demonstration for several eProsima products.
-This image includes: `eProsima Fast DDS`_, `eProsima Shapes Demo`_, `eProsima Fast DDS Monitor`_, `eProsima DDS Router`_, and `eProsima Micro XRCE-DDS`_.
+This image includes: `eProsima Fast DDS`_, `eProsima Shapes Demo`_, `eProsima Fast DDS Monitor`_, `eProsima DDS Router`_, `eProsima Fast DDS QoS Profiles Manager`_ and `eProsima Micro XRCE-DDS`_.

 ------------------------------------------------------------------------------------------------------------------------

 `eProsima Integration Service`_
 ----------------------------------

 *eProsima Integration Service* is a library based on `eProsima Fast DDS`_ for creating parameterized communication bridges between different systems, services, and protocols.
 It is also able to perform transformations over the over the messages such as customized routing and mapping.

 ------------------------------------------------------------------------------------------------------------------------

 `eProsima RPC over DDS`_
 ----------------------------------

 *eProsima RPC over DDS* is a high performance Remote Procedure Call (RPC) framework.
 It combines a software stack with a code generation engine to build services that work efficiently in several platforms and programming languages.

 ------------------------------------------------------------------------------------------------------------------------